Bergenfrundt/hagrid/README.md

 Java hagrid may have some problem but requires no setup.

-.Bat hagrid is much more reliable, but only works on windows, and requires you open the file and replace  "putoyurusernamehere"  with your windows username
+.Bat hagrid is much more reliable, but only works on windows

 .Bat hagridB is an alternate to .Bat hagrid if it doesn't work.
+It requires you open the file and replace  "putoyurusernamehere"  with your windows username